Thomas Hickey (ice hockey)

-Thomas Robert Hickey (born February 8, 1989) is a Canadian former professional ice hockey defenceman who played for the New York Islanders of the National Hockey League (NHL).
+Thomas Robert Hickey (born February 8, 1989) is a Canadian broadcaster and former professional ice hockey player.
+Hickey was a defenceman for the New York Islanders of the National Hockey League (NHL).

 Early life

 Hickey is a high school graduate of the Edge School in Calgary, Alberta.

 Playing career

 Hickey joined the Seattle Thunderbirds of the Western Hockey League (WHL) in 2004–05 in a limited role for 5 games.
 The following season, in 2005–06, he tallied 28 points as a rookie.
 In his draft year, in 2006–07, Hickey improved to 9 goals and 50 points.
 He was then drafted in the off-season by the Los Angeles Kings in the first round, fourth overall, in the 2007 NHL Entry Draft.
 On July 17, 2007, he signed a three-year, entry-level contract with the Kings.
 Attending the Kings' training camp, he was returned to the Thunderbirds on September 21, 2007, for a third junior season.
 During the 2008–09 season, Hickey suffered an ankle injury that required surgery after the season.
 In November 2009, he suffered a shoulder injury that would also require surgery and keep him off the ice until April 1, 2010.
 Not much later, one game before the Monarchs would begin their playoff run for the 2009–10 season, Hickey sprained his ankle and was unable to play until the semi-finals, when the Monarchs lost to the Hershey Bears.
 During his time with the Monarchs, Hickey was named an alternate captain.

 On January 15, 2013, Hickey was claimed off waivers from the Kings by the New York Islanders.
 He immediately joined the team during the 2012–13 training camp.
 He made his NHL debut with the Islanders on January 27, 2013, against the Winnipeg Jets at the MTS Centre.
 On February 21, 2013, Hickey scored his first NHL goal, an overtime winner against the Montreal Canadiens at the Bell Centre.

 In the 2015–16 season, Hickey scored the overtime winner against the Washington Capitals, and with that goal the Islanders clinched a playoff spot in the 2016 Stanley Cup playoffs.
 Just two weeks later, Hickey scored his first playoff goal in Game 3 in overtime against the Florida Panthers on a pass from Brock Nelson, giving the Islanders a 2–1 series lead.
 On July 1, 2018, Hickey signed a four-year contract with the Islanders.